nci/gsky/Documents/ows/README.md

 The Word and PDF documents are detailed and list the process as well as code snippets to explain the process in detail.
 It can be used as a reference for new developers.

-In current production there are seven separate shell scripts that run consecutievely.
-The document describes each separately and also a combined script that incorporates all the seven scripts.
+In the current production setup there are seven separate shell scripts that run consecutievely.
+The document describes each of them separately and also a new combined script that incorporates all the seven scripts.

 The PPTX and PPSX describe the process through animated graphics.
 Viewing these 5 min slide shows before reading the Word document will help learn the process quicker.